 This whole process takes place in very close proximity to other organs in your body, including your:

 A number of other important structures, like blood vessels and lymph nodes also surround your throat, esophagus and stomach.
 These are the structures that the sword passes by on its way down.

 We'll look at the process of swallowing a sword step by step in the next section.

 Swallowing Food versus Swallowing Swords

-When a performer swallows a sword, it takes the same path that swallowed food does, but the process is significantly different.
+When a performer swallows a sword, it takes the same path that food does, but the process is significantly different.
 Swallowing food involves the contraction of several muscles.
 Sword swallowing, on the other hand, requires deliberate relaxation of the upper GI tract.
 Here's what happens:

 - The performer tips his head back, hyper-extending his neck, to align the mouth with the esophagus and straighten the pharynx.

 - He consciously moves his tongue out of the way and relaxes his throat.

 - He aligns the sword with his GI tract and moves it through his mouth, pharynx and upper esophageal sphincter and into his esophagus.
 The performer's saliva lubricates the sword.
 Some performers use additional lubricant, like vegetable oil or jelly.